AbdelkaderDe/DSAG-TechXChange-XP260/exercises/ex4/README.md

 ### ⚠️ Why This Matters
 - **Business Impact:** A single outdated dependency can expose the entire CAP runtime to Server-Side Request Forgery, authentication bypass, or Denial of Service — without exploiting a single line of your custom code.

-- **Compliance Risk:** Violates [A03:2025 - Software Supply Chain Failures](https://owasp.org/Top10/2025/A03_2025-Software_Supply_Chain_Failures/), the [SAP Security Baseline requirement for continuous dependency lifecycle management](https://help.sap.com/docs/btp/sap-btp-security-recommendations-c8a9bb59fe624f0981efa0eff2497d7d/sap-btp-security-recommendations?version=Cloud).
+- **Compliance Risk:** Violates [A03:2025 - Software Supply Chain Failures](https://owasp.org/Top10/2025/A03_2025-Software_Supply_Chain_Failures/) and the [SAP Security Baseline requirement for continuous dependency lifecycle management](https://help.sap.com/docs/btp/sap-btp-security-recommendations-c8a9bb59fe624f0981efa0eff2497d7d/sap-btp-security-recommendations?version=Cloud).

 - **Security Risk:** Vulnerable transitive packages — those not listed in package.json directly but present in package-lock.json and deployed to Cloud Foundry — are especially dangerous because they are invisible to developers who only inspect top-level dependencies.